hezachary/Demonstrate-Development-Project/readme.md

    cron, report by daily

-   - CON: no frontend JS involved (bad for presentation ;-\), if HTML is in bad format the parsing can easily failed
+   - CON: no frontend JS involved (bad for presentation ;-\), if HTML is in bad format the parsing can be easily failed

 5. Scraping Data from 3rd party provider port to google